Ontario International Airport: Terminals

 Ontario International Airport has two terminals with 26 gates and a separate adjacent international arrivals facility with 2 arrival-only gates, totaling 28 gates.

 Terminal 2 has 265000 sqft and 12 gates.
 Alaska Airlines, Avianca El Salvador, China Airlines, Delta Air Lines, Frontier Airlines, JetBlue, United Airlines, and Volaris are located in Terminal 2.

 Terminal 4 has 265000 sqft and 14 gates.
-American Airlines, Hawaiian Airlines, and Southwest Airlines are located in Terminal 4.
+American Airlines, Hawaiian Airlines, Starlux Airlines, and Southwest Airlines are located in Terminal 4.

 The international arrivals facility has two gates for arrivals only, containing the airport's U.S. Customs and Border Protection facility.
 International flights depart from the main terminals.
+Avianca, China Airlines, Starlux Airlines, and Volaris are the only airlines with international arrivals that operate this terminal.

 A USO is housed in the old terminal complex near the international arrivals facility.